Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 <br>
 WAIT :hand:
 <br>
-We have enabled a way for you to access our app if you are not in the database but by default you are given the participants view, you can be added through admin (more on that later).
+We have enabled a way for you to access our app if you are not in the database but by default you are given the participants view, you can be properly added through the admin page, this is were can also put the role (more on that later).

 ### Now we can begin :heavy_check_mark:

 The feature menu is your paracetamol displaying tools that we have designed to help with the headache.
 The Thumbometer feature can help with gauging how everyone is feeling, are you going at the right speed?
 The right level?
 Etc. The Raise A Hand feature can help with being able to ask and answer questions when they arise.
-Live Poll/Quiz feature can help with making sure that you are digesting what is being said.
+Live Poll/Quiz feature can help with making sure that what is being said is being understood.
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/skfm.PNG" width = "49%" height = "400px"/> <span></span> <img src = "./thumb-o-meter/public/images/readMe/ptfm.PNG" width = "49%" height = "400px"/>

 ### Thumbometer :thumbsup: